-Either way you have it, as a sandwich or with jam (as shown above), it wouldn’t matter.
+Either way you have it, as a sandwich or with jam and cinnamon honey butter (as shown above), it wouldn’t matter.
 The biscuit alone still remains to be the highlight.

 It’s tender.
 It’s buttery.
 And it’s flaky.

 It makes me reminisce of string cheese.
 You know the kind when you were a kid and you just kept peeling away at all the layers until there was nothing left?
 Well, like the kid that I am, this is exactly what I did.
 Then, I stopped for my second biscuit to throw on some jam and it was delicious!

 Tips on Making Flaky Biscuits

 Don’t be fooled by the number of steps in this recipe.
 I broke it down to smaller steps (my own preference) because I feel it’s easier to follow.
 The most time consuming part is Step 3: breaking the butter into small disk like pieces because damn, that’s a lot of butter to work through between your fingers.
 But trust me, it’s so worth it in the end.
 You must see layers prior to baking.
 If not, there’s a possibility any errors may be a result from A.) using warm (room temp) shortening/butter or B.) insufficient re-folding of dough.

 Another thing to note: recipe strictly calls for chilled ingredients.
 It’s very important to follow through.
 Do not assume softened shortening and/or butter will give you the same results.
 The dough will become flat and too slick to hold its shape.
 Hence the importance of Step 4.

 Photo below shows final step before baking by brushing on melted butter which helps give the crust a golden brown color.